pooltogether/pooltogether-proxy-factory-package/README.md

 # pooltogether-proxy-factory-package

-Typescript wrapper to use PoolTogether's ([Generic Minimal Proxy Factory](https://github.com/pooltogether/pooltogether-proxy-factory/tree/master/deployments)) for deploying contracts.
+Typescript wrapper to use PoolTogether's [Generic Minimal Proxy Factory](https://github.com/pooltogether/pooltogether-proxy-factory/tree/master/deployments) for deploying contracts.

+Note: this pattern does not work very well with Ownable contracts - because these must be constructed vs. initialized.

 ## How it works